Overview

 Ops Lab Kit Requirements

-Your Ops Lab Kit will be reused in every Ops course (you don't need to buy more hardware for later courses), in your job search, and beyond.
+You will also need to purchase an Ops Lab Kit, which will be reused in every Ops course.
+You won't need to buy any more hardware for later courses, in your job search, or beyond.

 Stacked Modules